Moxarel, 0.2 mg 30 pcs.

 Symptoms:

-Headache, sedation, somnolence, marked decrease in BP, dizziness, increased fatigue, asthenia, bradycardia, dry oral mucosa, vomiting and epigastric pain, respiratory depression, impaired consciousness.
-Short-term elevation of BP, tachycardia, and hyperglycemia are also possible.
+headache, sedation, drowsiness, marked decrease in blood pressure, dizziness, increased fatigue, asthenia, bradycardia, dry oral mucosa, vomiting and pain in the epigastric region, respiratory depression, impaired consciousness.
+A short-term increase in blood pressure, tachycardia, and hyperglycemia are also potentially possible.

 Treatment:

-There is no specific antidote to the drug.
-In case of pronounced BP decrease, administration of fluids to restore the BCC and dopamine is recommended.
-Bradycardia may be controlled with atropine. α-adrenoreceptor antagonists may reduce or eliminate paradoxical hypertensive effects of moxonidine overdose.
-In severe cases of overdose, it is recommended that impaired consciousness and respiratory depression be carefully controlled.
-Moxonidine is slightly excreted by hemodialysis.
+There is no specific antidote for the drug.
+In case of a pronounced decrease in blood pressure, it is recommended to administer fluid to restore blood volume and dopamine.
+Bradycardia can be relieved with atropine. α-Adrenergic antagonists may reduce or eliminate the paradoxical hypertensive effects of moxonidine overdose.
+In severe cases of overdose, it is recommended to carefully monitor impairment of consciousness and avoid respiratory depression.
+Moxonidine is excreted to a small extent during hemodialysis.

 ---|---|